bjogart/logaine-lorestar/_posts/2023-12-09-summer_recess.md

 In fact, it appears that they had a meeting of sorts while the Ashen Keep was under construction.
 During this meeting Wulfstan appears to have made a personal request of Fridugar, to acquire a certain volume.
-"The Effects of the Hunter's Gold on the Human Body" During this time it appears that a closely guarded copy of the tome was available in Task, though the Chained Knights were under...
+During this time it appears that a closely guarded copy of the tome was available in Task, though the Chained Knights were under...